 Pre-deployment checks

-10. Ensure all connection to pressure housings and equipment are tight and secure.
+- Ensure all connections to pressure housings and equipment are tight and secure.

 Deployment

-15. Confirm timecode being embedded is GPS-time accurate.
+- Confirm the timecode being embedded is GPS-time accurate.

 Retrieval

-10. If attached, remove USBL beacon and recharge.
+- If attached, remove the USBL beacon and recharge.

-11. Check and rename video footage, still camera photos and log files and complete Metadata Information sheet.
-Archive all data files (imagery, sensor data, metadata) on a drive that is backed-up regularly (see Section 7.5.6 On-board data processing and storage)
+- Check and rename video footage, still camera photos and log files and complete Metadata Information sheet.
+Archive all data files (imagery, sensor data, metadata) on a drive that is backed-up regularly (see Section 7.5.6 On-board data processing and storage).

 Seabed hook-up procedures